 To make sure you maximize your payout when selling your business, it’s important to work with an experienced business valuation provider such as Guidant.
 For $495, Guidant’s specialists will supply you with a detailed valuation report, complete with a financing assessment and an in-depth industry analysis.
 Take advantage of this vital information to sell your business for the right price.

-How to Value Business in 3 Steps
+How to Value a Business Yourself

-Step 1: Calculate Seller’s Discretionary Earnings (SDE)
+1. Calculate Seller’s Discretionary Earnings (SDE)